Naperville Township

 Frequently Asked Questions

 The property tax levy and assessment cycle can be a bit confusing.
-For a detailed description, please visit our About page.
+For a detailed description, please visit our home page.
 For other commonly asked questions about the tax process, see the FAQs listed below.

 How can the value of my property have increased when I haven't done anything to it for many years?